 Needs

 Clipped In for Life's youth program impact has grown 10-fold in the past four years.
-In 2024, we directed 6,237 youth participant days where we engaged a kid age 14&under on a bicycle.
+In 2025, we directed more than 6,700 youth participant days where we engaged a kid age 14&under on a bicycle.

-Learn-to-Ride: Since 2022, this program has enabled more than 525 kids to learn how to confidently ride a bicycle without training wheels.
+Learn-to-Ride: Since 2022, this program has enabled almost 700 kids to learn how to confidently ride a bicycle without training wheels.
 To continue growing, our Learn-to-Ride program needs include refurbishing our well-loved fleet of bikes, purchasing new helmets for kids to borrow, providing more class time slots and hiring experienced coaches, and purchasing larger Strider bikes to teach older kids and people with developmental disabilities how to ride.

 Grip Academy: Our newest program teaches life-long cycling skills like traffic safety, bike maintenance and technology, first-aid, stewardship, and fitness.
 Modeled after the martial arts style of teaching, kids progress through different colored grips instead of different colored belts.
 More than 70 kids have enrolled since the program launched in Fall 2024.
 To continue growing, our Grip Academy program needs include purchasing custom engraved grips and equipment for practicing skills, and providing more class time slots and hiring experienced coaches.